fbpx

 Two Main Types of ZKPs

-Interactive ZKPs: These involve a back-and-forth process.
-The verifier asks questions, and the prover answers, proving they know a secret without giving it away.
-It’s kind of like a riddle-solving session based on math.
+• Interactive ZKPs: These involve a back-and-forth process.
+The verifier asks specific cryptographic questions, and the prover answers, proving they know a secret without giving it away.

-Non-Interactive ZKPs: These don’t require live communication between the two parties.
-Instead, the prover generates a one-time proof that can be checked later.
-This is great for use in smart contracts and decentralized apps.
+• Non-Interactive ZKPs: These do not require live, ongoing communication between the two parties.
+Instead, the prover generates a one-time proof that can be verified independently later.
+This is highly functional for use in smart contracts and decentralized applications.

 How Do We Know a ZKP Is Legit?

-For a Zero-Knowledge Proof to work properly, it needs to meet three key conditions:
+For a Zero-Knowledge Proof to work properly, it needs to meet three key mathematical conditions:

-Completeness: If the prover is honest and the statement is true, the verifier can confirm that.
+1. Completeness: If the prover is honest and the statement is true, the verifier will be able to confirm that validity.

-Soundness: If the prover is lying, the verifier will catch it.
+2. Soundness: If the prover is falsifying information, the cryptographic framework will detect it.

-Zero Knowledge: The verifier learns nothing beyond whether the statement is true or false.
-No personal data, no secrets.
+3. Zero Knowledge: The verifier learns nothing beyond whether the statement is true or false.
+No personal data or underlying secrets are exposed.

 ZKP: Pros and Cons